-You can be ethically fashionable by donating your gently used clothing to a homeless shelter, battered women's shelter, or local church that has a freebie-closet.
+You can be ethically fashionable by donating your gently used quality clothing to a homeless shelter, battered women's shelter, or local church that has a freebie-closet.

 Hire a tailor

-I know this is an option that many will opt out of.
+I know this is one that many will opt out of.
 Still, it is a viable option.
 Especially if you are like my friends and I who appreciate fine-looking unique clothing styles!
 Do a web search for tailors near you or an alterations shop.
 You may be surprised at how affordable this can be.